freqtrade/freqtrade/docs/freqai.md

         (see convention below).
 I.e. user should not prepend any supporting metrics (e.g. bb_lowerband below) with % unless they explicitly want to pass that metric to the model.
-        :params:
-        :pair: pair to be used as informative
+        :param pair: pair to be used as informative
-        :df: strategy dataframe which will receive merges from informatives
+        :param df: strategy dataframe which will receive merges from informatives
-        :tf: timeframe of the dataframe which will modify the feature names
+        :param tf: timeframe of the dataframe which will modify the feature names
-        :informative: the dataframe associated with the informative pair
+        :param informative: the dataframe associated with the informative pair
-        :coin: the name of the coin which will modify the feature names.
+        :param coin: the name of the coin which will modify the feature names.
         """

         with self.freqai.lock: